halonsecurity/hsl-examples/services/cloudmark/README.md

 The following options are available in the **options** array.

-- host `string` - IP-address or hostname of the Authority server. required
+- host `string` - IP-address of the Authority server. required
 - port `number` - TCP port.
 The default is 80.
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.
 - max_message_size `number` - The max message size in bytes.
 The default is 5 MiB.